chrissix666/Jellyfin-Keyboard-LibraryNavigation/README.md

 random show		(jump — same, "show" instead) random series		(jump — same, "series" instead)
 ```
 One exception: `random movie`/`random film` (and their plurals) still respect the context if you're currently *inside* a collection — they pick a random movie from that collection rather than going global.
-Type words for Series/Collection themselves (`random tvshow`, `random collection`, etc.) always go global regardless of context.

 ### With a specific title — `remote`, order-free between `random`/`play` and the title
 ```
 play random movie		(play — random movie, played instead of opened)